jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 18, 2012.md

 Q: So how can I lead up to that?

 A: There's no lead up.

-Q: There's no lead up.

-A: You can do the high meat or the high eggs.
+You can do the high meat or the high eggs.

 Q: How do you do the high eggs?

 Q: She's trying to get out of it.

-A: On one end, just tap it.
-Hair cracks.
-Then you let it sit in a wooden bowl or you know, cardboard.
+A: Take an egg, take a spoon, around on the end, and you tap it until you hear the faint cracks.
+Then you let it sit in a wooden bowl or cardboard.

-Q: [unintelligible]
+Q: Is it going to be leaking a little bit?

+A: No, you are not cracking it enough to do that, hair cracks.

 Q: Just one end, right?